 Rails Support: Afterburner Mode

 Jets supports deploying Rails applications sometimes without any changes to your code.
+Note, this is an experimental feature.

 If your Rails application uses environment variables such as